Skip to main content

 • include a sick and safe time notice in the employee handbook, if the employer has an employee handbook.

-The Minnesota Department of Labor and Industry will prepare a uniform employee notice that employers can use and will make it available in English and the five most common languages spoken in Minnesota.
+The Minnesota Department of Labor and Industry has created a uniform employee notice that employers can use.
+It is in English and translated into additional languages; employers can request additional languages.